AllenNeuralDynamics/parallax/docs/source/userGuide.rst

     .. image:: _static/probeCalib2.JPG
         :alt: probe calibration

+    - When moving the probe, continue alternating between stopping and moving the stage.
+When the stage is stopped, the tip point color turns red, representing the points used for probe calibration.
+When the stage is moving, the tip turns yellow, indicating only the location of the stage.
+Therefore, it is necessary to stop several times for the probe calibration process.
     - Once the probe has traveled far enough along each axis, the UI for the corresponding axis will turn green.
     - Even if all axes are green, additional movement may be necessary to improve the fit between the local motor coordinates and the global 3D points.